 Due to the unique topography of the Hill site, costs were projected at more than $100,000 per parking space.
 Subsequent study revealed that the Pleasant Street lot was underutilized by the public, but an important asset for workers on the Hill.
 Selling the lot would allow the Hill hotel to move forward by providing needed land; a garage on 14th Street would hopefully generate revenue for UHGID.

-It’s unclear what the possible per-space price would be to build parking at 14th Street, or how many spots could be funded by the sale of the Pleasant Street lot; its value won’t be known until an assessor is hired, Wiebenson said.
+It’s unclear what the possible per-space price would be to build parking at 14th Street, or how many spots could be funded by the sale of the Pleasant Street lot, worth in the $3-4.5 million range, according to city documents.
 Staff will wait for direction from council before further studying that and other factors, such as potential parking demand.

 Generally, above-ground spots are far cheaper to build. than underground ones.
 In a November discussion of possible uses at the former BCH hospital site on Alpine/Balsam and Broadway, staff estimated that each above-ground garage parking space would cost $30,000 to construct, while below-ground garage spaces could cost $50,000 each.